 The Missouri Department of Economic Development is a state-sponsored index of several vital business resources for entrepreneurs at every stage of the game.
 The Small Business Development Center is also a great resource offering free and low-cost assistance like business consulting, training, and more.

 What sets Missouri apart when it comes to forming businesses?

 Missouri stands out because it’s a relatively affordable place to conduct business and live.
-For starters, Missouri has the 5th-lowest corporate income tax (and personal income taxes rank pretty high, too).
-But another thing to love is their low cost of living; Missouri boasts the 7th best cost of living.
+For starters, Missouri has the fifth-lowest corporate income tax (and personal income taxes rank pretty high, too).
+But another thing to love is their low cost of living; Missouri boasts the ninth-lowest cost of living.
 And when it’s affordable to live, not only is your life outside of work a little easier, but customers also have more disposable income to put towards your goods and services.

 What else can online business formation companies do?

 Companies like ZenBusiness and Incfile don’t stop after forming your LLC or corporation.
 These providers also offer many other services that can help your business save time and hassle.
 For instance, these companies can provide registered agent service, annual report service, EIN acquisitions, and much more.

 No matter which company you choose to form your new business — or if you opt to form your own, or hire an attorney, etc. — we hope this guide helped you iron out some of the wrinkles regarding LLC and incorporation services in Missouri.